-David Kushner grew up in the suburbs of Florida in the early 1970s, running wild with his friends, exploring, riding bikes, and disappearing into the nearby woods for hours at a time.
-One morning in 1973, however, everything changed when David’s older brother Jon took a short bike trip to the local convenience store.
-He never returned.
-Alligator Candy is the story of Jon’s murder at the hands of two sadistic drifters, and everything that happened after.
+David Kushner grew up in the early 1970s in the Florida suburbs.
+It was when kids still ran free, riding bikes and disappearing into the nearby woods for hours at a time.
+One morning in 1973, however, everything changed.
+David’s older brother Jon biked through the forest to the convenience store for candy, and never returned.

 A contributing editor of Rolling Stone, David Kushner also writes for publications including The New Yorker, Vanity Fair, Wired, The New York Times Magazine, New York, GQ, and Esquire.
 Kushner served as the digital culture commentator for National Public Radio’s Weekend Edition Sunday, and has taught journalism at Princeton University and New York University.
 He has been featured in The Best Business Writing, The Best American Crime Reporting, and The Best Travel Writing, and his ebook The Bones of Marianna: A Reform School, a Terrible Secret, and a Hundred-Year Fight for Justice.
 His books include The Players Ball; Alligator Candy: A Memoir (an NPR Best Book of the Year); Jacked: The Outlaw Story of Grand Theft Auto; Levittown: Two Families, One Tycoon, and the Fight for Civil Rights in America’s Legendary Suburb; Jonny Magic and the Card Shark Kids: How a Gang of Geeks Beat the Odds and Stormed Las Vegas; and Masters of Doom: How Two Guys Created an Empire and Transformed Pop Culture.

 “A raw story about courage, survival and most certainly about love.” —Tampa Bay Times